ministryofjustice/prison-estate/README.md

 ### Updating prison information

-Use elite2 to make a call to {{elitehost}}/api/agencies/type/INST?activeOnly=false to get the list of institutions.
+Use Prison API to make a call to {{prisonapihost}}/api/agencies/type/INST?activeOnly=false to get the list of institutions.
 Save this as `all-prisons.json`, then run:
 ```bash
 jq -r '.[] | "INSERT INTO prison VALUES (@" + .agencyId + "@, @" + .description + "@, " + (.active|tostring) + ");"' all-prisons.json | tr @ "'" | sort -k6 > new_prisons.sql